on the cheap and sleazy side (www.cheapandsleazy.net)

 "Yeah, but I just bought a can of chili for $1.00 ...
 I think I came out way ahead!"

 Yes, you did ...!
-But for one person, this recipe will last about four days.
+But for one person, my recipe will last about four days.
 Your can of chili will be gone long before then.
-Say, did I mention that steak in this recipe ...?
+Say, did I mention that I use steak in this recipe ...?
 Did your can of chili come with steak, or just ground beef?

 "Well ...."